‘The Masked Dancer’ spoilers: The Sloth is …

-The Sloth is one of the strongest contenders still in the hunt to win season 1 of “The Masked Dancer.”
-He numbers among the final six who take to the stage on the January 27 episode.
-The Sloth secured his slot with a dazzling performance of the “Up Where We Belong” by Joe Cocker and Jennifer Warnes on January 13.
-He is one of the clear favorites of the four judges (Paula Abdul, Brian Austin Green, Ken Jeong, Ashley Tisdale).
+The Sloth is the frontrunner to win season 1 of “The Masked Dancer.”
+He made it into the Top 5 performing on February 3 with a swinging dance routine set to “Ain’t That a Kick in the Head” by Dean Martin.
+The four judges (Paula Abdul, Brian Austin Green, Ken Jeong, Ashley Tisdale) were effusive in their praise.
+While we concur with them that Sloth is a professional dancer, we don’t agree with their guesses.
+Keep reading for all “The Masked Dancer” spoilers for season 1, including the real name of the Sloth.

-We’ve been busy trying to figure out who is hiding inside the Sloth costume.
-To do so, we watched both of his performances (the other was on on episode 2 to “What I Like About You” by The Romantics).
-And we’ve reviewed his clues videos.
-Keep reading for all “The Masked Dancer” spoilers, including our best guess as to the real name of the Sloth.
+We’ve looked at all three of Sloth’s slides across the dance floor, including “Up Where We Belong” by Joe Cocker and Jennifer Warnes on January 13 and “What I Like About You” by The Romantics on January 6.
+And we’ve watched his three clues videos again.

-We are sure that the Sloth is Maksim Chmerkovskiy who was a professional partner on “Dancing With the Stars” for 17 seasons.
+We are absolutely certain that the Sloth is Maksim Chmerkovskiy who was a professional partner on “Dancing With the Stars” for 17 seasons.

 SEE ‘The Masked Dancer’ spoilers: Cotton Candy is …